 Fitness brand Gymshark has come a long way since a teenage Ben Francis set it up from his parents’ garage.
 An early adopter of influencer marketing, the U.K.-based company now has 12 million social media followers and customers go wild for its high-performance, Instagram-worthy sportswear.
 Teamwork has driven that remarkable success, which is why Gymshark decided to use Slack to help its employees focus on the work that matters.

-With Slack, Gymshark has shifted communications out of siloed inboxes and into channels, making it easier for people to find the information that they need to get things done.
-No one wastes time searching through emails for the latest files any more – the most up-to-date information is at hand.
-And because the company has integrated the apps that its people use every day into Slack, teams spend less time toggling between tabs and more time staying productive.
+With Slack, Gymshark has shifted communications out of siloed inboxes and into channels, making it easier for people to find the information they need to get things done.
+No one wastes time searching through emails for the latest files anymore; the most up-to-date information is at hand.
+And, because the company has integrated the apps its people use every day into Slack, teams spend less time toggling between tabs and more time staying productive.